Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 ## Dinitz's Algorithm

-In this space, we have a variety of algorithms available to find the Maximum Flow.
+There are variety of algorithms available to find the Maximum Flow.
 Some of the well-known algorithms are like Ford-Fulkerson and Edmonds-Karp.
 Another algorithm for finding Max flow is Dinitz's algorithm.
 It's also known as Dinic's algorithm because [Shimon Even](https://en.wikipedia.org/wiki/Shimon_Even) mispronounces the author's name while popularizing the algorithm.